ABIOMED DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 Investing In ABIOMED, Inc. To Contact The Firm

-New York, New York--(Newsfile Corp. - October 2, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in ABIOMED, Inc. (NASDAQ: ABMD) ("ABIOMED" or the "Company") of the October 7, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+New York, New York--(Newsfile Corp. - October 4, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in ABIOMED, Inc. (NASDAQ: ABMD) ("ABIOMED" or the "Company")of the October 7, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you invested in ABIOMED stock or options between January 31, 2019 and July 31, 2019 and would like to discuss your legal rights, click here: www.faruqilaw.com/ABMD.
 There is no cost or obligation to you.